nazeeeef007/orbital/README.md

 ## ⚙️ Initial Setup & Configuration (Crucial for First Run)

-Before launching NutriTrack, it's essential to configure the network settings and API keys:
+Before launching NutriScan, it's essential to configure the network settings and API keys:

 1.  **Frontend (`frontend/config.ts`)**
     * Update `BASE_URL` with your local machine's IP address.
 This tells the mobile app where to connect to your backend server.